profesorpaiche/paper_river/notes/2020-Stengel-Adversarial_super_resolution_of_climatological_wind_and_solar_data.md

 - Idea is to perform SR on LR CCSM (a GCM).

-- Training and validation data is coarsened (there is a way to do this) HR wind and solar spatial data.

 - CCSM wind (lowest level) ~= HR wind (100 m).

 - CCSM radiation -> _a lot of things_.